bonsai-rx/zyre/README.md

 # zyre

-Bonsai Library containing interfaces for proximity-based peer-to-peer applications using the Zyre framework
+Bonsai Library containing interfaces for proximity-based peer-to-peer applications using the Zyre framework.